needle-tools/needle-engine-support/documentation/getting-started.md

 Our installer is a .unitypackage that will set everything up for you.

 ### Step 4 • **Install by dropping into Unity**
 Drop the downloaded .unitypackage file into a Unity project and confirm that you want to import it.
 This will set up Needle Engine and Needle Exporter for Unity.

 **Wait for the installation to finish**
 You may have to click _Assets > Refresh_ once or focus another app and then focus Unity again.

-> **Note**: A window may open stating that "A new scoped registry is now available in the Package Manager.".
+A window may open stating that "A new scoped registry is now available in the Package Manager.".
 This is our Needle Package registry where packages are downloaded from.
-You can safely close that window.
+You can safely close that window and continue with the next step below.

 ### Step 5 •  **Create a new scene from a template**
 Select _File > New Scene_ and choose from one of the Needle templates.
-   We recommend the [Collab Sandbox](https://needle-tiny-starter.glitch.me/) template which is a great way to get started with interactivity, multiplayer, and adding assets.
+We recommend the [Collab Sandbox](https://needle-tiny-starter.glitch.me/) template which is a great way to get started with interactivity, multiplayer,and adding assets.

 ### Step 6 • **Continue [here](#generate-a-web-project-and-add-content) to make it your own.**
 Learn how to iterate, test, build and publish your projects.